Guillaume-Lachapelle/Guillaume-Lachapelle/README.md

 ## Hi there 👋, I'm Guillaume

 # 💫 About Me:
-I am a fourth-year software engineering student at Concordia University.
-Member of the Institute for Co-operative Education.
+I am a software developer with a BEng in Software Engineering from Concordia University.

 ## 🌐 Connect with me: